Gayle Stinson, Ed.D.Superintendent6125 East BelknapHaltom City, Texas 76117Brenda RyanExecutive Assistant

 During her career, Dr. Stinson has earned several top professional honors.
 In 2003, the Texas Association of Secondary School Principals named her Principal of the Year.
 In 2011, Dr. Stinson earned the distinction of Region XI Superintendent of the Year, an award given to the top school district leader in an area encompassing more than 75 school districts.
 She went on to be named one of just five state finalists for the Texas Superintendent of the Year award.
 She has also been recognized by her alma maters, being named the Outstanding Young Texas Ex from The University of Texas at Austin in 2007 and the 2013–14 Outstanding Doctoral Student from Lamar University following the completion of her doctorate in 2013.

 Serving her local and state communities has remained a priority for Dr. Stinson throughout her educational career, representing the best interests of public schools and the community.
-She currently serves as past-president of the Texas Association of Suburban/Mid-Urban Schools.
+She is a past-president of the Texas Association of Suburban/Mid-Urban Schools and served as an officer for the Texas Association of Midsize Schools for several years.
 In addition, Dr. Stinson is a past president of the Texas Association of School Administrators, the top organization for superintendents and education administrators.
 As a member of the Texas Education Agency Commissioner’s Cabinet and the Governor’s Superintendent Advisory Committee, state leaders have sought her feedback on educational issues.
-Advocating for the interests of students and educators on these bodies and through other avenues is her overriding passion.
+Dr. Stinson currently serves on the UIL Legislative Council as the 6A representative and as a member of the Academic Standing Committee.
+Her overriding passion is advocating for the interests of students and educators on these bodies and through other avenues.

 Dr. Stinson earned her bachelor’s degree from The University of Texas at Austin, her master’s degree from the Texas A&M System, and her doctoral degree from Lamar University.